Skip to main content

 6 mentions Positive Neutral Negative

-• “Don't let this review fool you into your decision on getting the game; it's really fun, and multiplayer produces some moments that may have you on the floor laughing, especially in career mode.”
+• “Don't let this review fool you into your decision on getting the game; it's really fun and multiplayer produces some moments where it may have you on the floor laughing, mainly in the career mode.”

 • “Random lobbies are crazy and a little funny.”